ExtremeAddons/extreme_pbr_docs/docs/shader_overlay.rst

 .. seealso::
-    Refer here for an explanation of the material interface properties: TODO link a una spegazione di interfaccia materiale
+    Refer here for an explanation of the material interface properties: :ref:`mat_blueprint_002`

 ------------------------------------------------------------------------------------------------------------------------